kitttn/temptest/Debugging.md

 ####How to debug AP/GP bridge firmware using JTAG

 If you're using multiple J-Link JTAG interfaces, you'll need to identify each by their serial number.
 The serial number of the J-Link Pro is on a label on the bottom.
 Copy the numeric value following "S/N:.
-We'll refer to this value as *jlink_sn* in the steps below.
+We'll refer to this value as $JLINK_SN in the steps below.

 Also if you're using multiple JTAG interfaces, you'll need to specify a unique port when launching the J-Link GDB server.
 This port number can be any value 9999 or less, but it has to be unique for each JTAG session.
+We'll refer to this value as $JLINK_PORT in the steps below.

 * Open a  terminal window and start the J-Link GDB server, specifying the serial number and port number that GDB will use when attaching to the server.
 We use port number 2341 in this example.

-`JLinkGDBServer -select usb=*jlink_sn* -port 2341`
+`JLinkGDBServer -select usb=$JLINK_SN -port $JLINK_PORT`

 You may see diagnostics of the form:
 `WARNING: Failed to read memory @ address 0xFFFFFFFF `